stevedsun/stevedsun.github.io/content/posts/2022-5-8_lexer_design.md

     KeyN  3.14
 ```

-Here is a classic mode configuration of Fluent-bit, it includes two key parts:
+Here is a classic mode configuration of Fluent-bit, it includes two parts:

 - Section
 - Key/value pair